Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems: Experiments

 \subsection{Semi-Supervised Experiments}

-In the semi-supervised experiments, we split the training data according to some fixed labeling proportions, then train the models in two stages, as shown in Algorithm \ref{alg:semi}.
-The first stage is supervised pre-training using only labeled data (SupOnly).
-The second stage is semi-supervised learning using both labeled and unlabeled data, which could be implemented by the variational learning method (Semi-VL) or the self-training (Semi-ST) baseline method.
+\revfirst{Some proportions of the labeled dialogs from MultiWOZ2.1 training set are randomly drawn, with the rest dialogs treated as unlabeled.
+In supervised-only training, denoted by SupOnly, the rest dialogs are discarded and only the generative model VLS-GPT-p is trained.
+Different semi-supervised models are trained in two stages.
+The first stage is supervised pre-training of VLS-GPT-p and VLS-GPT-q (if used) over labeled data only.
+The second stage is semi-supervised learning over both labeled and unlabeled data.
+Semi-supervised models could be implemented by the variational learning method (Semi-VL) or the self-training (Semi-ST) baseline method.
+Semi-VL stands for exactly what VLS-GPT does, as shown in Algorithm \ref{alg:semi}.
 Self-training (ST), also known as pseudo-labeling, is a classic strong semi-supervised learning method.
-It uses only the generative model and performs as its name suggests, i.e., generate hypothesized labels using the current model and then perform supervised training with the pseudo-labeled samples to update the model.
-See Section \ref{sec:self-training} for more details about ST.
+It uses only the generative model \modelname{}-p and performs as its name suggests, i.e. generating hypothesized labels using the current model and then perform supervised training with the pseudo-labeled samples to update the model.
+See Section \ref{sec:self-training} for more details about ST.}

 We conduct semi-supervised experiments with different labeling proportions from 10\% to 50\%.
 The results on MultiWOZ2.1 and CrossWOZ are shown in Table \ref{semi-results}.
-We also plot the combined scores against label proportions for MultiWOZ2.1 in Figure \ref{fig:score-proportions}.
+The combined scores against label proportions with standard deviations are shown in Figure \ref{fig:score-proportions}.
 The main observations are as follows.

 First, we can see that the two semi-supervised methods (Semi-ST and Semi-VL) generally outperform the SupOnly method across the two datasets of different languages and at different label proportions.
 This clearly demonstrate the advantage of semi-supervised TOD systems.
 A few results where Semi-ST performs worse than SupOnly may reflect some instability of Semi-ST.